Skip to main content

 The MA in Late Antique and Byzantine Studies enables students to specialise in an exciting and multi-faceted field of study that covers the history and culture of the Mediterranean world during the long millennium from the foundation of Constantinople in 324 to the fall of the Byzantine empire in 1453.
 Taking this MA at Royal Holloway is ideal if you are interested in progressing to doctoral research in Byzantine studies, particularly in reading and editing Byzantine texts from manuscripts.
 It can also lead to careers in education, journalism, international relations, politics, diplomacy, finance, and museum, libraries and cultural sectors.

-There is an extraordinarily wide choice of courses available, drawing on the resources of the whole of the University of London including a range of modules in research skills (ancient languages, palaeography, epigraphy, papyrology) and those that will develop your critical and conceptual understanding of the field through a variety of disciplines (history, literature, philosophy, material culture).
+This is an intercollegiate course coordinated by the Hellenic Institute at Royal Holloway, drawing on the resources of the whole of the University of London (Royal Holloway, King’s College London, University College London, and Institute of Classical Studies).
+The course offers a wide range of modules in research skills (ancient languages, epigraphy, papyrology, palaeography, art and archaeology) and those that will develop your critical and conceptual understanding of the field through a variety of disciplines (history, literature, and material culture).

 For studentships, bursaries and prizes relating to this course, please visit the Hellenic Institute page.